 1. Offer a Service Online

 The amount of services that can be done from your own home is unlimited.
-Review your personal and professional talents, and interests and see if you can translate them into a service that you can provide from a home office.
+Review your personal and professional talents, and interests to determine if any can be turned into a service that you can provide virtually.
 Some service ideas include writing, editing, and proofreading, reviewing legal documents, bookkeeping, graphic design, virtual support, and more.
 In fact, in many cases you can take duties you did in a job and turn it into a home business.
 You can focus on offering services to the general public (B2C), such as tutoring, or to other businesses (B2B), such as web design or marketing.